 To identify patterns and trends, one should actually be able to compare facts that are comparable.
 The question is to know whether it is appropriate to consider a massacre on par with an inflamed ethnic speech on the radio, both recorded by IDASA as a single violent event.
 As such, the number of attacks or incidents does not say much.
 To measure rape or hostage taking, for instance, the number of victims is certainly more relevant.
+The use of newspapers dataset is also important in this regard.
+Indeed, journalists are often more likely to report on conflicts which result in deaths, making fatality totals "a useful proxy to compare violence between regions8".
 Thus NigeriaWatch focuses on the body count to study general violence and accidents, a bit like the Stockholm International Peace Research Institute (SIPRI) when it records battle deaths to track major armed conflicts.
 Our findings, however, sometimes concur with the results of other methodologies which rely on the number of incidents.
-The Small Arms Survey, for example, claimed that violence in Nigeria increased in the lead-up to the April 2007 elections, with 28 incidents in December, 36 in January, 44 in February and 57 in March.
+The Small Arms Survey, for example, claimed that violence in Nigeria increased in the lead-up to the April 2007 elections, with 28 incidents in December, 36 in January, 44 in February and 57 in March9.
 Meanwhile, NigeriaWatch found the same trend by taking into account the number of deaths due to crime and political conflicts.
-Likewise, we confirm that it is highly probable that 11,000 Nigerians lost their lives in political, ethnic and religious clashes between the end of 1999 and 2006.
+Likewise, we confirm that it is highly probable that 11,000 Nigerians lost their lives in political, ethnic and religious clashes between the end of 1999 and 200610.
 This is an average of 1,571 deaths per year, as against 1,655 in our database in 2006- 2011.

-I.3.
-The quality of the sources and the results
+1.3.
+The quality of the sources

 Of course, one should not underestimate the analytical limits of a focus on the body count.
-Certainly, the collation of homicides and accidental fatalities does not cover all the aspects of violence.
-Yet it remains a reliable indicator in developing or war-torn countries where there are no decent crime statistics.
-Nigeria is typical in this regard.
-Between 1990 and
+Certainly, the collation of homicides and accidental fatalities does not cover all the aspects of violence.Yet it remains a reliable indicator in developing or war-torn countries where there are no decent crime statistics.